The rankings-industrial complex

 Rediscovering the voice of the people

-I'm not here to cherry-pick anomalies or split hairs over a few of spots in the rankings.
-After all, the schools at the top of these lists are the elite of the elite, and who is really to say if a certain result is "off" by a couple of spots.
+I'm not here to cherry-pick anomalies or split hairs over a few spots in the rankings.
+After all, the schools at the top of these lists are the elite of the elite, and who is really to say if a certain result is "off" by a couple of places.
 We all have our views.
 But there is something to be said about the fact that many of these results do not reflect the reality of which schools MBA applicants would attend over others, or which schools professionals or the general public believe are better than the rest.

 Somehow, the voice of the people — be they MBA hopefuls, students, alumni, recruiters, working professionals, or the general public — has been lost to the noise of ever-more-complicated methodologies and the ever-expanding rankings machine.
 (This comes in spite of the fact that many rankings are survey-driven.)
 Nuance has been lost as well.
 Maybe some people out there do rank UCLA above MIT.
 Well who are they?
 Southern Californians?
 Media-and-entertainment applicants?